MHC-RobotSimulators-Research/Data_Analysis_MotionReplication/README.md

 # Data_Analysis_MotionReplication
 Author: Mai Bui (bui23m@mtholyoke.edu)

-Data Analysis Motion Replication is a graphing tool that analyze and visualize the differences between dynamic array of CSVs files: ideally doing the same motions or trajectories and from 2 different robot: physical Raven-II and AMBF (simulator robot).
-It has 8 modes: 2 modes for changing the csvs (add offsets and filter csvs) and 5 modes for graphing and quit.
-This is used along with the Raven-II Standardized Controller, which is the source of the data input.
+Data Analysis Motion Replication is a graphing tool designed to analyze and visualize differences between dynamic arrays of CSV files, ideally capturing the same motions or trajectories from two different robots: the physical Raven-II and AMBF (simulator robot).
+It features eight modes: two for modifying the CSVs (adding offsets and filtering) and six for graphing and quitting.
+This tool complements the Raven-II Standardized Controller, the source of the data input.

-Thanks to this tool, we easily find which joint has most differences and what is the offsets are.
-How the joints movement looks like and if the ROS message sends are lagging or not, whichever cause the differences: ROS, robot or controller.
-And how much should we change.
+With this tool, you can easily identify which joints have the most differences, what the offsets are, how the joints move, and whether the ROS messages are lagging.
+This helps determine whether the differences are due to the ROS, robot, or controller and what adjustments should be made.

-The user will see all of the existed csvs, have option to pick how many csvs they want to analyze and pick those csvs.
-All of the chosen csvs will then be used to analyze by all mode instead of the plot bar graph which will basically analyze all of the csvs to have a big picture summarized.
+## Usage
+1. View all available CSVs.
+2. Select the number of CSVs to analyze.
+3. Choose specific CSVs for analysis.
+4. Use the modes to modify and graph the data as needed.

+## Modes

-## Add offset
+### Add Offset
-This will add an offset into a joint and change the currently analyzed csv of that specific columns.
+Add an offset to a joint and modify the corresponding columns in the currently analyzed CSV.

-## Add filter
+### Add Filter
-This will provide option of which types of joints you want to analyze: sliding joints, rotation joints, left arms, right arms, with or without joint 3 and joint 11 default to 0.
+Choose which types of joints to analyze: sliding joints, both arms' rotational joints, left arm rotational joints, or right arm rotational joints.

-## Plot one joint
+### Plot One Joint
-Plot movement over time of one given joint in given csv.
+Plot the movement over time of one specified joint in the selected CSV.

-## Plot all joints
+### Plot All Joints
-Plot movement over time of all joints in given csv.
+Plot the movement over time of all joints in the selected CSV.

-## Plot overlay
+### Plot Overlay
-This will overlay 2 either given joints of a given csvs or smallest and biggest gap joints between given csvs.

-## Plot mean bar graph
+Overlay two specified joints from the selected CSVs or the joints with the smallest and largest gaps between the CSVs.

+### Plot Mean Bar Graph
-View the averaged differences between all the joints.
+View the averaged differences between all joints (excluding joints 3 and 11, which are zeros).

-## Plot bar graph
+### Plot Bar Graph
-The overall differences between physical Raven-II and AMBF in different experiments.
+Visualize the overall differences between the physical Raven-II and AMBF across different experiments, independent of the chosen CSVs, with options to add offsets and filters again.